panoschron97/Dashboards_On_Datasets_In_Microsoft_Power_BI/README.md

 # Microsoft_Power_BI_Project2

 This project leverages a large superstore dataset to create comprehensive sales dashboards that facilitate data-driven decision-making.
-The analysis focuses on various aspects of sales performance, allowing users to gain insights into regional trends, state-specific behaviors and category/sub-category performance.
+The analysis focuses on various aspects of sales performance allowing users to gain insights into regional trends, state-specific behaviors and category/sub-category performance.